confidential-containers/confidential-containers/quickstart.md

 > **Note** It is not recommended to edit the Kata configuration file manually.
 These changes might be overwritten by the operator.

+If you are using attestation, you will need to update the above Kata configuration file to point to the URI of the KBS.

+For example, set
+`guest_pre_attestation_proxy = "<KBS IP>:44444"`

+You will also need to update the Kata configuration to add an extra kernel parameter specifying KBS information.
+For example, add `agent.aa_kbc_params=online_sev_kbc::<KBS IP>:44444`
+to the `kernel_params` field in the configuration file.

+The KBS IP must be accesible from inside the guest.
+Port 44444 is the default port per the directions below, but it can be configured.

 `docker-compose` is required to run the `simple-kbs` and its database in docker containers: